jerrymarino/iCompleteMe/README.md

 ### Snippets added with `:UltiSnipsAddFiletypes` do not appear in the popup menu

-For efficiency, YCM only fetches UltiSnips snippets in specific scenarios like visiting a buffer or setting its filetype.
-You can force YCM to retrieve them by manually triggering the `FileType` autocommand:
+For efficiency, ICM only fetches UltiSnips snippets in specific scenarios like visiting a buffer or setting its filetype.
+You can force ICM to retrieve them by manually triggering the `FileType` autocommand:

 ```viml
 :doautocmd FileType
 ```

-### Why isn't YCM just written in plain VimScript, FFS?
+### Why isn't ICM just written in plain VimScript, FFS?

 Because of the identifier completion engine and subsequence-based filtering.
 Let's say you have _many_ dozens of files open in a single Vim instance (I often do); the identifier-based engine then needs to store thousands (if not tens of thousands) of identifiers in its internal data-structures.
-When the user types, YCM needs to perform subsequence-based filtering on _all_ of those identifiers (every single one!) in less than 10 milliseconds.
+When the user types, ICM needs to perform subsequence-based filtering on _all_ of those identifiers (every single one!) in less than 10 milliseconds.

 I'm sorry, but that level of performance is just plain impossible to achieve